n3dst4/browserify-spike/README.markdown

 13. Specifically, you should be able to see **node_modules/external/src/external.js** in there, alongside other files.

+## notes

+so browserify doesn't seem to pick up on module sourcemaps unless they are inline?

+also chrome seems to have an issue with caching sourcemaps sometimes. again, inlining them fixes it.

 ## TODO

-Firefox - sources don't show as a tree view
+Firefox - sources don't show as a tree view watchify uglify